HimmDawg/MHF-RoadshopEditor/README.md

   "ConnectionStrings": {
     "RoadshopItemsDatabase": "Host=<host>;Database=erupe;Username=<username>;Password=<password>"
   },
-  "RoadshopItemsTable": "normal_shop_items"
+  "RoadshopItemsTable": "shop_items"
 }
 ```
 Put in the required information for `<host>`, `<username>` and `<password>` and save the file.
-If your roadshop items tablename should differ from the one I put in, you can of course change it here too.
+If your roadshop items tablename should differ from the one I put in, you can of course change it here too, provided that the schema stays the same.

 # Usage
 ### Adding items